-The Nineth American Forest Congress
+The Ninth American Forest Congress

 Written by Zander Evans

 The first U.S. American Forest Congress was in 1882 and focused on tree planting in conjunction with the first National Arbor Day.
-Now we’re looking forward to the Nineth American Forest Congress this summer and a whole new set of challenges.
+Now we’re looking forward to the Ninth American Forest Congress this summer and a whole new set of challenges.
 To understand the opportunity of this Forest Congress and the role the Guild can play, it is worth looking back to passed congresses.

 Since 1882, periodic American Forest Congresses have targeted the forest issues of the day and led to significant changes.
 President Roosevelt addressed the Second Congress in 1905 and called for a national forest reserve and a federal agency to manage those forests, helping to spur the creation of the U.S. Forest Service.
 The Third Congress in 1946 charted a course to use our forests to meet the nation’s post-war needs while simultaneously continuing long-term recovery.
 To modern readers, statements from the Sixth Congress in 1975 hint at trouble brewing, or at least hubris.
 For example: